telferang/tp/docs/UserGuide.md

 `list expenses m/10/2024 c/food`

 #### 4. Edit pre-existing expenses: `edit expenses`
 Edit a pre-existing expense entry details.
-User can edit category, amount and date of the expense field.
-2 set of input will be required from the user.
+Users can edit the category, amount and date of the expense field.
+2 sets of input will be required from the user.

 Format:
 1. `edit expenses INDEX`
 2. `[a/AMOUNT c/CATEGORY d/DATE]`

-* The `INDEX` is the index of the desired expenses based on list expense that the user wants to edit
+* The `INDEX` is the index of the desired expenses based on list expense that the user wants to edit.
-* The `AMOUNT` (Optional) is the amount to be updated to
+* The `AMOUNT` (Optional) is the amount to be updated to.
-* The `CATEGORY` (Optional) is the category to be updated to
+* The `CATEGORY` (Optional) is the category to be updated to.
-* The `DATE` (Optional) is the date to be updated to in the format of`d/dd/mm/yyyy`
+* The `DATE` (Optional) is the date to be updated to in the format of`d/dd/mm/yyyy`.

+Note:
-* Note: For second input, at least one of the field must be provided, else it returns back to main menu
+* For the second input, at least one of the field must be provided, else it returns back to main menu.

 Example of usage:
 1. `edit expenses 3`